 - 1. Descriptive oceanography.

 - 2. Current measurements.

 - 3. Meteorology.

 - 4. Geology and geophysics.

-- 5. Biology.
+- Biology.

 - 6. Other observations.

 Total number of stations.-The manner in which the volume of data or samples should be reported depends on the nature of the data parameter.
-The following types of Send form as soon as practicable after completion of a cruise or observational program to \underline{one} of the following (as arranged):
+The following types of entries should be made in the column "Total number of stations":